joescii/lift-ng/README.md

 });
 ```

+In regards to testing the server-side code, we recommend implementing your service logic in a standalone module which handles all of the complex business logic.
+Then utilize **lift-ng** to merely expose those services to your angular app.
+This way your business logic is decoupled from **lift-ng** and easily testable.

 ### Non-AJAX
 Sometimes the value you want to provide in a service is known at page load time and should not require a round trip back to the server.
 Typical examples of this are configuration settings, session values, etc.  To provide a value at page load time, just use `JsonObjFactory`'s `string`, `anyVal`, or `json` methods.